SanaullaParvez/sadi/README.md

 ```
 __Using Bower__

-Bower is a dependency management tools or a package manager.Bower js is used for managing front end components like html, css, js etc. Run the following command ...
+Bower is a dependency management tools or a package manager.Bower js is used for managing front end components like html, css, js etc. Go to the Project directory and run the following command ...
 ```
 bower install
 ```